 - Shakiness when alcohol is unavailable

-Tip #5 – Respect Their Efforts at Sobriety
+5. Respect Their Efforts at Sobriety

 Recovering from any addiction is not easy, but with professional help and a strong personal support system, it is possible.
-If you know someone with a drinking problem, don’t delay.
-Intervene today so they can get the help they need.